koyote130708/Hyper.js/README.md

 -	Supports a mixture of declarative and imperative programming styles for flexibility
 -	Runs virtually in any browser that supports ECMA5

+Copyright (c) 2015 Michael Ko

+This software is licensed under a Creative Commons BY-NC-ND 3.0 NZ License and is for personal and non-commercial use only.
+Commercial use of this software is expressly prohibited.